eschercloudai/terraform-provider-eck/docs/resources/controlplane.md

 Required:

 - `autoupgrade` (Boolean) Whether automatic upgrades of the ECK Control Plane are enabled.
+If enabled, perform upgrades randomly from Monday-Friday 00:00-07:00 UTC.

+Optional:

 - `version` (String) The version of the ECK Control Plane.
+Defaults to 1.1.0.